 What does the project do?

-We’re a community history and arts as advocacy project based at CAPS.
+We’re a community history project based at CAPS.
 Set up in 2008, our aim is to reclaim and promote the history of activism and collective advocacy by people with mental health issues.
-Follow us on Facebook or email Kirsten at email@example.com
+Email Anne email@example.com for more information.

 We’ve created an archive of material from different user groups by gathering material from various people.